Resources

 What is the difference between marketing spend and budget?

-Marketing spend is the total amount of money a company has spent on marketing activities during a specific period.
+Marketing spend is the total amount a company has spent on marketing activities over a specific period.
 The budget is the planned amount of money to be spent in the future.
-The budget is a plan, and the spend is the execution of that plan.
+The budget is a plan, and the spending is the execution of that plan.

 Should I cut my digital marketing budget during an economic downturn?